Manon of the Spring (1986 film): Plot

 The villagers quickly become desperate for water to feed their crops and run their businesses.
 They come to believe that the water flow had been stopped by some Providence to punish the injustice committed against Jean.
 Manon publicly accuses Papet and Ugolin, and the villagers admit their own complicity in the persecution of Jean.
 They had never accepted him as he was an outsider and was physically deformed.
 Papet tries to evade the accusations, but an eyewitness, a poacher who was trespassing on the vacant property at the time, steps forward to confirm the crime, shaming both Papet and Ugolin.
 Ugolin makes a desperate attempt to ask Manon for her hand in marriage, but she rejects him.
 The Soubeyrans flee in disgrace.
-Rejected by Manon, Ugolin hangs himself from a tree outside his family's house, apparently ending the Soubeyran line.
+Ugolin later hangs himself from a tree outside his family's house, apparently ending the Soubeyran line.

 The villagers appeal to Manon to take part in a religious procession to the village's fountain because she is orphaned, hoping that acknowledging the injustice done to her will restore the flow of water to the village.
 With the assistance of Bernard, Manon unblocks the spring in advance, and the water arrives at the village at the moment that the procession reaches the fountain.
 Manon marries Bernard.

 Meanwhile, Papet has been broken by his nephew's suicide.
 Delphine, an old acquaintance of his, returns to the village and tells him that Florette, his sweetheart from that period, had written to him to tell him she was carrying their child.
 Receiving no reply from him, she had tried to abort it.
 Florette left the village, married a blacksmith from nearby Créspin, and the child was born alive but a hunchback.

 César, away on military service in Africa, never received her letter and did not know that she had given birth to his child.
 In a cruel twist of fate, Jean, the man he drove to desperation and death without having ever spoken to him, was the son he had always wanted.
 Realizing now that Manon is related to him, Papet sadly watches her, pregnant, hurry home at night, wishing to reconcile with his only grandchild, but knowing it will never happen.